Hank Ketcham: Career

 In 1958, Dennis Play Products, Inc., was created by Ketcham to distribute toys, which included the Dennis the Menace Doll, Ruff Dog, and Banshee Ball.
-In 1959 a CBS television sitcom called Dennis the Menace (1959 TV series) was released, based on the Ketcham comic strip Dennis the Menace.
+Between 1959 and 1964 Dennis the Menace was broadcast on CBS television, based on the Ketcham comic strip.
 The show was a great success.

-In 1970 King Features Syndicate revived Ketcham's wartime strip Half Hitch as a newspaper comic.
+In 1970, King Features Syndicate revived Ketcham's wartime strip Half Hitch as a newspaper comic.
 The strip was published under Ketcham's name, although it was drawn and written by others.
 The new version of Half Hitch ran until 1975.

 Family

-Ketcham's first wife, Alice Louise Mahar Ketcham, died Monday, June 22, 1959 of a brain hemorrhage.
+Ketcham's first wife, Alice Louise Mahar Ketcham, died on June 22, 1959, of a drug overdose.
 The real-life Dennis was 12 when his mother died.
-Hank and Alice were separated at the time of her death.
-Three weeks later, Ketcham married for a second time to his secretary, Jo Anne Stevens, and moved with Dennis and her to Geneva, Switzerland, where he lived from 1960 to 1977, while still producing Dennis the Menace.
-Dennis had difficulty with his schooling, though, so was sent to boarding school in Connecticut, while Mr. Ketcham and his second wife remained in Switzerland.
+Ketcham and Alice were separated at the time of her death.
+Ketcham did not inform his son of his mother's death, or visit his son, until she was buried, and Dennis was not present at the funeral.
+Three weeks later, Ketcham married Jo Anne Stevens, whom he met on a blind date.
+The family moved to Geneva, Switzerland, where they lived from 1960 to 1977, where Ketcham continued to produce Dennis the Menace.
+Dennis had difficulty with his schooling, though, so he was sent to boarding school in Connecticut, while Ketcham and his second wife remained in Switzerland.
 This marriage ended in divorce in 1968.

 In 1977, Ketcham moved back to the United States and settled in Monterey, California, with his third wife, the former Rolande Praepost, whom he had married in 1969, and with whom he had two children, Scott and Dania.
-Dennis Ketcham served in Vietnam, suffered post-traumatic stress disorder and had little contact with his father.
+Dennis Ketcham served in Vietnam, suffered post-traumatic stress disorder, and had little contact with his father.
 Ketcham and his son were estranged for much of Dennis's adult life.